fluxninja/aperture/docs/content/concepts/auto-scale/components/auto-scaler.md

 :::

-_Auto Scaler_ is a high-level component in Aperture that performs auto-scaling.
+_Auto Scaler_ is a high-level component in Aperture that performs auto scaling.
 It can interface with infrastructure APIs such as Kubernetes to automatically adjust the number of instances or resources allocated to a service to meet changing workload demands. _Auto Scaler_ is designed to ensure that the service